dumpus-app/dumpus-app/README.md

 ## What's new?

-This app is the v2 the existing [Discord Data Package Explorer](https://ddpe.androz2091.fr).
+This app is the v2 of the existing [Discord Data Package Explorer](https://ddpe.androz2091.fr).
+You can see the improvements below:

 | Feature | Dumpus | DDPE |